Whiplash Claims: 7 Steps For A Strong Case (2025)

 Whiplash Symptoms

 Any of the structures in your neck could suffer injury as a result of whiplash.
 The symptoms you experience will depend on the nature of your whiplash injury.
+It's important to know that whiplash symptoms often don't appear immediately after a crash.
+It can take several hours or even a few days for delayed symptoms to develop.
 The mildest form of whiplash involves neck strain.
 This injury occurs when hyperextension damages the muscles and tendons.
 Some common symptoms of neck strain include:

 - Muscle pain and weakness